-This popped into my head only because I hope the picture is far clearer now that we are into year two of this pandemic.
+This popped into my head because I hope the picture is more apparent now that we are into year two of this pandemic.

-What this pandemic has taught us is for one, we are happy our mortgage is paid off.
+What this pandemic has taught us is, for one, that we are happy our mortgage is paid off.

-There are many businesses that are closing ruining life-long dreams for the owners.
+Many businesses are closing, ruining life-long dreams for the owners.

 This also means that Canadians are losing their jobs.

-If anything start your emergency savings over if you’ve used it up.
+If anything, start your emergency savings if you’ve used them up.

 Find things you can sell if you need spare cash.

 Pay off debt as fast as you can and stop making it.

 Prioritize what you need over want and stick to budget basics.